mongodb/specifications/source/unified-test-format/unified-test-format.rst

 * reformat external links to YAML spec and fail point docs

 * add schemaVersion field and document how the spec will handle versions

+* move client.allowMultipleMongoses to top-level option, since it should apply to all clients (internal and entities). also note that targetedFailPoint and failPoint should not be used in the same test file, since the latter requires allowMultipleMongoses:false and would not provide meaningful test coverage of mongos pinning for sessions.

 2020-08-19: